How Product Images Affect AI Citations — Alt Text, Visual Search, and What AI Agents Actually See

 - Multiple angles - ChatGPT Shopping can display image carousels via MCP-UI

-- No text overlays on product images (promotional badges, “SALE”, price tags) — AI can’t read text inside images and may interpret it as clutter
+- No text overlays on product images (promo badges, "SALE", price tags) - AI can't read text baked into an image and may treat it as clutter

 Image schema: making images machine-readable

-Product schema’s image field tells AI systems which images represent the product.
-Without it, the AI crawler has to guess which of the 15 images on your page is the actual product photo (vs. lifestyle shots, banners, UI elements).
+Product schema's image field tells AI systems which images represent the product.
+Without it, the crawler has to guess which of the 15 images on the page is the actual product photo versus lifestyle shots, banners, and UI chrome.
+Don't make it guess - it guesses wrong.

 "image": [